AHosseini/RPF/README.md

 In case of using the code, please cite the following paper:

-Hosseini, Seyed Abbas, et al. "Recurrent Poisson Factorization for Temporal Recommendation." arXiv preprint arXiv:1703.01442 (2017).
+Hosseini, Seyed Abbas, et al. "Recurrent poisson factorization for temporal recommendation."
+Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+ACM, 2017.